-- Meet new friends from all walks of life who share your interest in bushwalking.
+- Meet people of all ages, and from all walks of life, who share your interest in bushwalking and outdoor adventure.

 - If you are unsure of your skill in map and compass navigation, the club leaders will be able to guide you safely.

-- There is safety in numbers.
-In case of an accident or emergency the group will be able to handle the situation much better than one or two bushwalkers.
+- There is safety in numbers, and with experience.
+In case of an accident or emergency the group will be able to handle the situation much better than one or two bushwalkers on their own.

-- Clubs often arrange weekends or weeks away exploring exciting bushwalking destinations.
+- Clubs often arrange weekends or weeks away exploring exciting walking destinations.